Subscribe to get weekly updated delivered directly to your inbox!

 After years of wandering aimlessly through a few different trail way-finding sign designs, Kitchener is finally finding its bearings and… consulting with residents next year.
 Yeah.

-Waterloo is preparing to widen and improve the Laurel Trail through Victoria Park September 1 to next spring, and is suggesting a detour in the meantime.
+Waterloo is preparing to widen and improve the Laurel Trail through Waterloo Park September 1 to next spring, and is suggesting a detour in the meantime.

 While this Globe and Mail op-ed focuses on Toronto’s bike network woes, our local municipalities have also been really good at building lots of cycling infrastructure where it’s easy – but not necessarily where it’s most needed: